mvolkmann/blog/src/zig.md

 - No hidden memory allocations

   All memory allocation is performed by allocators that the developer selects.
-  Each kind of allocation implements a different allocation strategy.
+  Each kind of allocator implements a different allocation strategy.
-  Zig does not support closures, so allocations to not outlive their scope.
+  Zig does not support closures, so allocations do not outlive their scope.

 - No preprocessors or macros